 I became so burned out in always having to make sure I was skating, filming, posting, writing my skate blogs, and upholding my image; I began to lose all joy I had in skateboarding.
-I felt like someone who stayed in a bad, toxic relationship for a long time because they felt like they had to and it was the right thing to do, and when they finally broke it off, couldn’t believe how free and liberated it was; and think, “why didn’t I do this sooner.”
-Now I can do all kinds of things that my religious fervor to skateboarding wouldn’t allow me to do.
-I can play the saxophone, I can join a softball league, I can start paddleboarding, diving, and hiking.
-There are so many things that I denied myself for a long time because I “had to” skateboard, and it was all I would allow myself to do.
+I felt like someone who stayed in a bad, toxic relationship for a long time because they felt like they had to and it was the right thing to do, and when they finally broke it off, couldn’t believe how free and liberating it was.
+I could finally do all kinds of things that my religious fervor to skateboarding wouldn’t allow me to do.
+I could play the saxophone, join a softball league, start paddleboarding, diving, hiking, etc. There are so many things that I denied myself for a long time because I “had to” skateboard, and it was all I would allow myself to do.
 It was my purpose, my calling, my destiny, my image.
 But I wasn’t living in freedom that way, that was bondage.
 I chose to live in bondage because I felt like God was calling me to be so, which is quite the mind-bender for me.
 I willingly put myself in a box because I was so convinced great, awesome things would come of it.

 I used to think that I connect with God and people the most through skateboarding, which made me feel like I couldn’t do the same with other things.
 I couldn’t really do it with my job, or at the grocery store, or playing sports, because none of that was as effective as what I could do with skateboarding.
 I put myself and God in a box, telling myself that I could only feel God and connect with people in my little box that only had room for skateboarding.
 Now that I have ditched the box I feel God more than ever.
 He is everywhere and in everything.
 At the grocery store, at my little coffee shop job, on the softball field, at the river, so on and so forth.
 My purpose is just to love God and love people, which is so broad it doesn’t deserve a thought.
 I live my purpose every minute of every day in everything I do without trying and without a thought about it.
 I don’t need to deny myself things that could be fun because those don’t fit in the box.
 Everything I do will have opportunities to connect with people, there is no hobby or job that is above another because God hasn’t called me to that one.
 God doesn’t call us to hobbies or jobs, he calls us to love Him and people, which can happen in anything.
 In the end, it doesn’t matter what my purpose or calling is, for whatever hobby or job I do or find enjoyable, I will feel God and connect with people, which is all I am expected to do with my time here on this earth.
 This commitment we get to some perceived calling will often bring a lot of drudgery and misery to our lives.
 I wish I knew now back in my early twenties that God doesn’t desire me to live in drudgery and misery in order to fulfill some calling I have convinced myself of.
 If my “calling” feels like a burden then that’s a good sign that I am doing something wrong.
 God will move in our lives in whatever we do and in whatever we find enjoyable.
 There is no need to pin down one thing and put ourselves in a box.
 Let go of what we think our purpose is and we will truly find God and ourselves.